In 1907, this, single-truck, combination

 Abandonment

-The rise in prices which accompanied World War I had an effect on Norway and Paris.
+The rise in prices that accompanied World War I had an effect on Norway and Paris.
 Operating expenses increased rapidly without a corresponding boost in revenues.
 But the railway might have kept on had it not been for the winter of 1917-18 when trolley service was suspended for several months because of deep snow blocking the tracks.
 Operations resumed in the spring but the cars ran only a short time thereafter, abandonment taking place on October 5, 1918.
 The decision to discontinue railway service was apparently made to avoid losses that would have to be charged against the profitable electricity business.

 Attempts were made to induce the Oxford Electric Company to resume trolley operations in the spring of 1919 but Central Maine Power vetoed the idea.
 During the summer, the rails were torn up, the overhead was removed and the cars were junked.
-So far as Norway and Paris were concerned, the electric railway was thing of the past.
+So far as Norway and Paris were concerned, the electric railway was a thing of the past.

 A 2007 publication by O. R. Cummings and Peter C. Hammond; Norway & Paris Street Railway - The Shortest Streetcar Line in The State of Maine 1895-1918 is a very comprehensive history of the line containing dozens and dozens of photos, copies of advertising, and statistics for all the years in service.